 1. Is the furniture paint water-based?

-2. Is the furniture paint highly pigmented?
+2. Is the paint highly pigmented?

-The best paint brand for furniture should be highly pigmented.
+The paint should be highly pigmented.
 With more pigmentation comes better coverage.
 With better coverage means less work.
 Why wouldn’t you want a paint that covers in 2 coats and not 3?
 Back in the day, I painted almost every piece with no less than 3 coats.
 Today’s furniture paint with high-quality ingredients will cover most surfaces with 2 coats.
 With dark colors, it’s possible to get coverage with 1 coat.
 Unheard of, right?
 I’ve done it!

-4. Is the furniture paint easy to apply?
+4. Is the paint easy to apply?

 5. Is the furniture paint self-leveling?